How to handle bidirectional content in HTML.

 The directionality of an element (any element, not just an HTML element) is either 'ltr' or 'rtl', and is determined as per the first appropriate set of steps from the following list:

-attribute is in the ltr statedir
+dir attribute is in the ltr statedir

-attribute is not in a defined state (i.e. it is not present or has an invalid value)input
+attribute is not in a defined state (i.e. it is not present or has an invalid value)input element whose type attribute is in the Telephone state, and the dir

 attribute is not in a defined state (i.e. it is not present or has an invalid value)The directionality of the element is 'ltr'.

-attribute is in the rtl stateThe directionality of the element is 'rtl'.
+dir attribute is in the rtl stateThe directionality of the element is 'rtl'.

-attribute is in the Text, Search,
+input element whose type attribute is in the Text, Search,

 Telephone, URL, or E-mail

-attribute is in the auto statetextarea
+state, and the dir attribute is in the auto statetextarea element and the dir

 attribute is in the auto stateIf the element's value contains a character of bidirectional character type AL or R, and there is no character of bidirectional character type L anywhere before it in the element's value, then the directionality of the element is 'rtl'. [[!BIDI]]